 This view also includes Cloud Bridge related parameters, authentication related parameters, and a Test connection button to verify the settings.

-Cloud Bridge Connector The Use Cloud Bridge connector? option enables you to collect data from on-premises data centers when using Identity Governance as a Service.
+Cloud Bridge Connector The Use Cloud Bridge connector? option enables you to collect data from on-premises data centers when using OpenText Identity Governance as a Service.
 After enabling a Cloud Bridge connection, you must select the data source pertaining to your data center for credentials to be passed through automatically based on the data source unique ID.

 Each collector is comprised of one or more collector “views” that can be customized to match the characteristics of the data source being collected.
 These views enable you to map attributes and add transformation scripts.
 When collecting identities, they also enable you to select match rule when publishing and merging.